Ackee-Blockchain/trident/README.md

 ### Supported versions

-- We support `Anchor` and `Solana` versions specified in the table bellow.
+- We support `Anchor` and `Solana` versions specified in the table below.

 | Trdelnik CLI |  Anchor  |  Solana |
 | ------------ | :------: | ------: |